International Organization for Standardization

-ISO has 804 technical committees and subcommittees concerned with standards development.
+ISO was founded on 23 February 1947, and (as of July 2024) it has published over 25,000 international standards covering almost all aspects of technology and manufacturing.
+It has over 800 technical committees (TCs) and subcommittees (SCs) to take care of standards development.

+The organization develops and publishes international standards in technical and nontechnical fields, including everything from manufactured products and technology to food safety, transport, IT, agriculture, and healthcare.
+More specialized topics like electrical and electronic engineering are instead handled by the International Electrotechnical Commission.
+It is headquartered in Geneva, Switzerland.
+The three official languages of ISO are English, French, and Russian.

 Name and abbreviations

 The International Organization for Standardization in French is Organisation internationale de normalisation and in Russian, Международная организация по стандартизации (Mezhdunarodnaya organizatsiya po standartizatsii).

-The letters ISO do not represent an acronym or initialism.
+A common misconception is that ISO is an abbreviation for "International Standardization Organization" or a similar title in another language.
+In fact, the letters do not officially represent an acronym or initialism.
 The organization provides this explanation of the name:Because 'International Organization for Standardization' would have different acronyms in different languages (IOS in English, OIN in French), our founders decided to give it the short form ISO.
 ISO is derived from the Greek word isos (ίσος, meaning "equal").
 Whatever the country, whatever the language, the short form of our name is always ISO.During the founding meetings of the new organization, however, the Greek word explanation was not invoked, so this meaning may be a false etymology.

 Both the name ISO and the ISO logo are registered trademarks and their use is restricted.

 History

 The organization that is known today as ISO began in 1926 as the International Federation of the National Standardizing Associations (ISA), which primarily focused on mechanical engineering.
-The ISA was suspended in 1942 during World War II but, after the war, the ISA was approached by the recently-formed United Nations Standards Coordinating Committee (UNSCC) with a proposal to form a new global standards body.
+The ISA was suspended in 1942 during World War II but, after the war, the ISA was approached by the recently formed United Nations Standards Coordinating Committee (UNSCC) with a proposal to form a new global standards body.

 In October 1946, ISA and UNSCC delegates from 25 countries met in London and agreed to join forces to create the International Organization for Standardization.
-The organization officially began operations in 23 February 1947.
+The organization officially began operations on 23 February 1947.

+ISO Standards were originally known as ISO Recommendations (ISO/R), e.g., "ISO 1" was issued in 1951 as "ISO/R 1".